amarpan/how-to-write-a-README/README.md

 ## Technologies Used

 **Requirements**:
-1. List of the technologies used.
+1. List of the technologies used

 | Description | Screenshot |
 |:------------:|:---------:|